Migros (Turkey)

-Migros Ticaret A.Ş. is a supermarket chain in Turkey.
+Migros Ticaret A.Ş. is a supermarket chain in Turkey following the Migros formats.

 As of September 2025, the company operates a total of 3,725 stores: 3,389 Migros, 230 Macro 105 Mion and 1 Petimo in Turkey.

 History

 Migros ownership

 The Governor of Istanbul Fahrettin Kerim Gökay, together with the Foreign Minister Fethi Çelikbaş approached the founder of the Swiss Migros, Gottlieb Duttweiler in 1953, in order to organize a sustainable food supply to the major population centers of Turkey.
 Migros Turkey was established in 1954 as a joint venture with the Swiss Federation of Migros Cooperatives.
 Duttweiler and Charles Henri Hochstrasser, the first head of Migros Türk also held considerable percentages.
 Initially, Migros Turkey operated via sales trucks (like its Swiss counterpart) only later to open storefronts – the first in 1957 at the fish market in Beyoğlu, Istanbul.

 Koç Group ownership

 In 1975, the Koç Group took control of the company by acquiring a majority of its shares.
 Thereafter, Migros rapidly increased the number of stores in Istanbul, establishing the necessary infrastructure for purchasing fruits and vegetables directly from producers and farmers.

 In 1981, a central perishables warehouse was opened.
 In 1988, following development in Istanbul, 4 large stores were opened in İzmir, and infrastructure investment was started in the Aegean region.

 In addition to neighborhood stores in Istanbul and İzmir, larger stores were opened in new residential and suburban areas – an MM market in İzmir, followed by two MMM stores in Istanbul, in 1991.
 In 1991, Migros became a publicly traded company.
 Around this time, Migros extended its chain of supermarkets to other large cities, such as Antalya, Ankara and Bursa, and the resorts destinations of Marmaris, Bodrum, Silivri and Yalova.